BasemNasr/EasyMediaPicker/README.md

 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 People love thorough bug reports.
 I'm not even kidding.

-## References
-This document was adapted from the our contribution guidelines for [Facebook](https://www.facebook.com/AlalmiyaAlhura)